flipz357/smatchpp/README.md

 ### Fast ILP alignment with graph compression

-For using a graph compression to make evaluation much faster, use `--lossless_graph_compression`.
+For using a graph compression to make evaluation much faster, use `--lossless_graph_compression` (and `-solver ilp`).

 ### Fine-grained aspect scoring

-Here we want to measure similarity on different types of subgraphs (e.g., NER, cause, etc.).
+Measures similarity on different types of subgraphs (e.g., NER, cause, etc.).
 To apply, use `-score_dimension all-multialign` or `score_dimension onealign`.
 Multi align re-calculates alignments for each pair of sub-graph, one-align calculates one alignment for a pair of graphs which is then re-used for the sub-graph pairs.
 Currently only available when `-graph_type amr`.

 ## Python package<a id="pip-install"></a>